Privacy policy

 For further information about cookies visit https://ico.org.uk/for-the-public/online/cookies/

-You can set your browser not to accept cookies and the above website tells you how to remove cookies from your browser.
-However in a few cases some of our website features may not function as a result.
+You can set your browser not to accept cookies, and the above website tells you how to remove cookies from your browser.
+However, in a few cases some of our website features may not function as a result.

 What can you do if you are unhappy with how your personal data is processed?

-You also have a right to lodge a complaint with the supervisory authority for data protection.
+Please contact the Group’s Data Protection Officer (DPO) if you have concerns (see contact details below).
+If we are unable to resolve any concern, you also have a right to lodge a complaint with the supervisory authority for data protection.
 In the UK this is:

 Information Commissioner’s Office